scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 Design: Adaptability of the Code and Accessibility
 ==================================================

+RocketPy's development started in 2017 with some requirements in mind:

+- The code must run fast
+- The code must be flexible
+- The code must be accessible

-RocketPy's development started in 2017 with some requirements in mind: the code must run fast, which is important because we are interested in running multiple simulations to compare different parameters; and there must be the possibility of implementing optimization methods for the rocket parameters; the code must be flexible, this is important because each team has their own necessity, therefore we structured the code in a fashion that each major component of the problem
+the code must run fast, which is important because we are interested in running multiple simulations to compare different parameters; and there must be the possibility of implementing optimization methods for the rocket parameters; the code must be flexible, this is important because each team has their own necessity, therefore we structured the code in a fashion that each major component of the problem